 Electrocution can be caused by any number of things such as:

 Electrical injuries can happen anywhere and at any time.
 They most often occur in the workplace or at home.
 According to the National Institute for Occupational Safety and Health (NIOSH) the most common types of electrical injuries include burns, falls, electrical shock, and electrocution.
 The severity of the symptoms will depend on your health, how high the voltage was, and how long you were in contact with the source of electricity (among other things).
 Any type of electrical injury can lead to death depending on the circumstance.

 The crucial issue in most construction or workplace accidents is determining who caused your injuries or losses.
 If someone other than your employer was responsible, you can bring a personal injury claim in addition to workers’ compensation.
 Our law firm will closely examine the facts of your case in order to find out who was at fault.
 If you have a claim in addition to workers’ compensation, our attorneys will fight hard in litigation and negotiations to help you get the money you need.

 If you are lucky, electrical injuries may be mild.
 However, in most instances, an injury caused by exposure to electricity can be serious (potentially fatal).
 If you have suffered an electrical injury and it is due to the negligence of another person or party, it is recommended that you work with an experienced personal injury attorney to seek the compensation that you deserve.
-Call us at 1 (212) 697-9280 or e-mail our lawyers to schedule a consultation.
+Call us today at 212-344-1000 or contact our lawyers to schedule a consultation.
 We make home and hospital visits when necessary.
 In all cases, we do not charge any fee unless we are successful in your case.